Antonio Marin (footballer, born 2001)

-Antonio Marin ([antǒːnio mâriːn]; born 9 January 2001) is a Croatian professional footballer who plays for Prva HNL club Rijeka, on loan from Dinamo Zagreb.
+Antonio Marin ([antǒːnio mâriːn]; born 9 January 2001) is a Croatian professional footballer who plays for Slovenian PrvaLiga club Olimpija Ljubljana.
 A versatile forward, Marin is capable of playing as either a winger, a second striker, or a striker.

 He has represented Croatia internationally from under-15 to under-21 level.

 Club career

 Dinamo Zagreb

 Born in Zagreb, Marin started his youth career with ZET, before signing for the academy of Dinamo Zagreb in 2009.
-In spite of being strongly linked to Milan, Manchester City, Paris Saint-Germain and Juventus in September 2017, he signed a three-year long professional contract with the club on 9 October 2017.
+In spite of being strongly linked to AC Milan, Manchester City, Paris Saint-Germain and Juventus in September 2017, he signed a three-year long professional contract with the club on 9 October 2017.
 On 19 May 2018, he made his first team debut, replacing Petar Stojanović in a 3–1 victory over Inter Zaprešić.

 On 12 March 2019, in a UEFA Youth League round of 16 game against Liverpool, he provided Leon Šipoš with an assist for the equalizer.
 The game ended as a 1–1 draw and saw Dinamo win 5–4 on penalties.
 On 3 April, in a quarter-final against Chelsea, he netted a brace to put Dinamo two up; however, Chelsea came from behind with Luke McCormick's brace and defeated Dinamo 4–2 on penalties.
 On 11 December, in another Youth League campaign, he scored the only goal in a 1–0 victory over Manchester City and secured Dinamo's spot in the play-offs.

 After the departure of Dani Olmo in January 2020, Marin inherited his number 7 shirt.
 On 6 June 2020, he scored his first senior goal for Dinamo in a 3–1 win over Varaždin.